-It consists of two main components: an indoor air handler and an outdoor heat pump, which is similar to a central air-conditioning unit.
+It consists of two main components: an indoor air handler and an outdoor heat pump, similar to a central air-conditioning unit.

-Cooling Mode: When you want to get cool on hot days, the heat pump operates much like a central air-conditioner, absorbing heat from inside your home and expelling it outdoors.
+Cooling Mode: When you want to cool on hot days, the heat pump operates like a central air-conditioner, absorbing heat inside your home and expelling it outdoors.

-Heating Mode: When you want to get warm on cold days, the process reverses and the pump absorbs heat from the outside air and delivers it indoors to heat your home.
-A heat pump can be coupled with a gas furnace, something known as a dual-fuel system.
+Heating Mode: When you want to get warm on cold days, the process reverses, and the pump absorbs heat from the outside air and delivers it indoors to heat your home.
+A heat pump can be coupled with a gas furnace or a dual-fuel system.

-The Physics: Heat energy is absorbed in the outdoor unit by the cool liquid refrigerant, turning it into cold gas.
-The pressure is then applied to the cold gas, turning it to hot gas.
-The hot gas is cooled in the indoor unit by passing air, heating the air and condensing the gas to warm liquid.
+The Physics: The cool liquid refrigerant absorbs Heat energy in the outdoor unit, turning it into cold gas.
+The pressure is then applied to the cold gas, turning it into hot gas.
+The hot gas is cooled in the indoor unit by passing air, heating the air, and condensing the gas to warm liquid.
 The warm liquid is relieved of pressure as it enters the outdoor unit, turning it to cool liquid and renewing the cycle.

 WHAT’S THE DIFFERENCE BETWEEN A HEAT PUMP AND A FURNACE?